pop-os/docs/src/manage-apps/fix-packages.md

 ### The Purge Option

 >**Note**: Be careful when using `purge` and `autoremove`.
 Verify the terminal output to confirm the command will only affect the packages you are trying to fix.
-If the output only lists a few packages, it's probably safe to run.
-If a large number of unrecognized packages are removed, run `sudo apt install pop-desktop` and reboot to ensure those critical Pop!\_OS components are reinstalled.
+If unrecognized packages are removed causing unexpected changes, run `sudo apt install pop-desktop` and reboot to ensure those critical Pop!\_OS components are reinstalled.

 This command will remove a package and its system-wide configuration files.
-Use it to remove a package that is causing issues, and reinstall it with this command:
+Use it to remove a package that is causing issues:

 ```bash
 sudo apt purge [packagename]